XVincentX/vncz/about.md

 Hello!

-My name is Vincenzo Chianese, I am an Italian Software developer currently working for [SentinelOne](https://sentinelone.com) as a Team Leader.
-I'm currently leading the development of the Singularity Marketplace
+My name is Vincenzo Chianese, I am an Italian Software developer currently working for [Microsoft](https://microsoft.com) as a Senior Program Manager & API Architect.
+I help the Graph API moving forward.

 Historically I've been a **.NET** developer, although I stopped once I joined [Apiary](https://apiary.io) to jump on the **JavaScript** boat.
 When I joined Stoplight, I moved to **TypeScript**, but now I mostly code in [Clojure](https://clojure.org).